PasseckerLab/Neurokraken-book/_sources/cameras.md

 ## on video/audio frame times

-Due to a technical limitation video and audio file time can be run at a different speed from from the task's current milliseconds.
-The file framerate has to be decided when the file/recording is started while the capabilities of a system may still be unclear or capturing intentionally is performed as fast as the system can process at a non-standard framerate.
-Neurokraken saves video and audio files with timestamps to ensure that frames are accurately relateable to the respective task time and events.

-We are working on an optional feature to automatically re-encode video and audio post-experiment completion for easier analysis.
+Video and Audio files may play back at a different speed than the original task under some circumstances, i.e. when a higher [fps target](camera_fps) was provided for a Camera() than the camera or system compute can support.
+The log entries for the camera/microphone contain ground truth timestamps that can be used to affirm good alignment, and to reencode files to the logged time window with tools like ffmpeg.

 (hacking_cameras)=
 ## Hacking cameras\.py